Flexible inference for animal learning rules using neural networks: Additional details on model and data

 \textbf{Learning model, initial GLM weights, and hyperparameters.} Our learning rule model is depicted in Fig.~\ref{fig:main_schematics}C. The network takes as input the current trial stimulus $s_t$, choice $y_t$, reward $r_t$, and the current weight $\vw_t$.
+For the IBL data, we additionally include binary inputs indicating daybreak and stimulus side; the trends in Table~\ref{tab:heldout-LL-results} remain unchanged when these inputs are omitted.
 The network then outputs inferred weight update.
 For choice and reward, we input the animal's actual choice and reward rather than those generated by the model, since these are the signals the animal would have access to when updating its weights; this approach is also consistent with previous studies.
 The DNN architecture consists of two hidden layers with 32 units each, while the RNN uses a single recurrent layer with 32 hidden units.
-Our core results appear robust across different sequence models; a more systematic RNN/Transformer/SSM comparison will be included in a subsequent update.
 All architectural components and training settings are treated as hyperparameters and tuned via cross-validation by animal held-out.
 All neural network weights and biases were treated as trainable parameters.

 To estimate the initial decision weights $\vw_0$, we treat them as trainable parameters but initialize them using a psychometric curve fit to the first 100 trials.
 Specifically, we compute the empirical probability of choosing $y = 1$ as a function of stimulus value, which defines a psychometric curve.
 Since we model the choice probability as $\sigma(\vw^\top x)$, where $\sigma$ is the logistic sigmoid, we apply the inverse-sigmoid (logit) transformation to the empirical probabilities, yielding a linear target $b = \text{logit}(p(y=1|x))$.
 We then fit $\vw_0$ via a least-squares regression to the equation $\vw^\top x = b$ using the stimulus values.
 We investigate the sensitivity of performance to incorrect $\vw_0$ in Table~\ref{tab:w0_sensitivity}.
+As mentioned, to enable faster simulations and repeated robustness tests, we used shorter trial sequences.
+Because these provide fewer early samples, we initialized with a known initial weight.
+That said, applying our method to unknown initial weight still led to accurate recovery (Supp.\ Fig.~\ref{fig:supp_T8000}).
 For IBL data, however, we instead initialize $\vw_0 = \vec 0$, following~\cite{ashwood2020inferring}, since animals typically start at chance-level performance; we also verified that training $\vw_0$ did not significantly impact our results on IBL data.